Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 Most of the python scripts consists of one or more functions.
 These functions are called at the end of each script after the line `if __name__ == '__main__':`.
+The user input for these functions are stated at the beginning of the script in the `#INPUT` section.
 All packages where the scripts are depending on are called at the beginning of the script.
-The scripts should also contain a help text about how to use the functions.
+The scripts also contain a help text about how to use the functions.

 #### strip_redundant_insertions.py